-The carbon footprint of recycled wood is approximately 80 percent of a newly processed hardwood, saving 20% and gaining so much character.
-Reusing the lumber delays the release of carbon and reduces the amount of emissions needed to re-purpose the material.
+The carbon footprint of recycled wood is approximately 80 percent of newly processed hardwood, saving 20% and gaining so much character.
+Reusing the lumber delays the release of carbon and reduces the number of emissions needed to re-purpose the material.

 Repurposed - the art of upcycling

 Everyone's grandma and grandpa probably practiced upcycling throughout their lives.
 Our elders who lived through the Great Depression, wars, or other tough times used upcycling to make ends meet.
-We see these ideas becoming popular on sites like Etsy.
+We see these ideas becoming popular on sites like Etsy and Pinterest.

 Furniture makers specializing in using reclaimed wood are the perfect example of companies using upcycling.
 2-Day Designs is one company saving loads of wood destined for the landfill.
 They use parts of or whole used wine barrels to create beautiful, eco-friendly furniture.
 Urban Woods uses reclaimed wood from the greater Los Angeles area to create gorgeous upscale furniture.

 In America today, only 3 percent of the old-growth forest survives.

 Old-growth timber that has grown in a natural environment for 100 years or more is denser and stronger than new-growth wood.
 America's industrial revolution and post-WWII developments consumed much of the old-growth forests available.
 In America today, only 3 percent of the old-growth forest survives.

 Deconstructing old buildings from the early to mid-twentieth century yields significant amounts of old-growth wood that is hard to find today.
 Reclaiming those woods continues to protect the remaining old-growth forests by providing important building structures.
 Architects and designers needing load-bearing beams will often utilize reclaimed old-growth wood for its durability and sustainability.